knpuniversity/stripe/knpu/ep1-charging/pro-error-handling.md

 back a JSON response with a `type` key.
 That `type` will be one of these values.
 This goes a *long* way to telling you what went wrong.

-So, how can we read the `typr` inside our code?
+So, how can we read the `type` inside our code?

 Open up the `vendor/stripe` directory to look at the SDK code.
 Hey, check this out: the library has a custom Exception class for *each* of the possible `type` values.